tahopen/cgg/README.md

 ```

 This will build, unit test, and package the whole project (all of the sub-modules).
 The artifact will be generated in: ```target```
-The resulting zip package can be unzipped and dropped inside your Pentaho Server system folder.
+The resulting zip package can be unzipped and dropped inside your Tahopen Server system folder.

 #### Running the tests